Don't miss out: Claim a free 90-minute CRM Success Workshop now

 NOTE: Make sure you click Save!

-This is what your Dynamic Picklist item field should now look like (click to enlarge):
+This is what your Dynamic Picklist item field should now look like :

 Dynamic Picklist item field – finished